Nova music festival memorial site

 As you plan your journey to volunteer in Israel, it’s crucial to note the new entry requirements.
 As of January 1, 2025, all visitors from visa-exempt countries are required to secure an Electronic Travel Authorization (ETA-IL) prior to their travel.
 This applies to anyone entering Israel, including volunteers.
 The ETA-IL can be obtained online and is valid for up to 90 days per visit.

-Hostage square in Tel Aviv
+Hostage square in Tel Aviv when it served as a central place of solidarity

 Organized Missions to Israel